Green Amethyst Gemstone Value Guide

 The typical price range for Green Amethyst Gemstone is $20 - $50 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-• The intensity and uniformity of the green hue, as more vibrant 'leek' colors are preferred over washed-out tones.
+• The intensity and uniformity of the green color, with more vibrant tones commanding higher prices within the $20-$50 range.

 How to Identify Green Amethyst Gemstone?

-• Check for the characteristic quartz hardness of 7 on the Mohs scale to distinguish it from softer glass imitations.
+• Check for a Mohs hardness of 7, which is characteristic of the quartz family and helps distinguish it from softer imitations.

 History of Green Amethyst Gemstone